triggermesh/triggermesh/docs/sources/kafka.md

       name: default
 ```

-The following *ARE NOT* optional and without them the adapter will not deploy:
+In order to configure the adapter correctly the following fields are mandatory:

 - boostrapservers
 - topics